What to watch on TV on Christmas Day 2018

 Call the Midwife – 7:45pm BBC1

 Christmas was made for Call the Midwife.
-This 90 minute episode hardly stops from the moment Miriam Margolyes, playing Sister Winifred, arrives at Nonnatus House in the snow with four Chinese orphans.
-We’ve got other new characters in Sisters Mildred, Hilda and Frances; and with unwanted children, a nativity and (of course) a birth, there’s plenty of classic Christmas schmaltz here for all, but also balanced with steeliness from writer Heidi Evans.
+This 90 minute episode hardly stops from the moment Miriam Margolyes, playing Sister Mildred, arrives at Nonnatus House with four Chinese orphans en route to new homes in England.
+We’ve got other new characters in Sister Hilda and Sister Frances; and with children, a nativity and (of course) a birth, there’s plenty of classic Christmas schmaltz here for all, but also balanced with steeliness from writer Heidi Thomas.

 The Great British Bake Off – 8pm Channel 4